Guide to Treating and Preventing Koi Flukes 2022 (Best Fluke Treatments)

 - Dulling in color

-Since flukes and most other fresh water parasites are microscopic, the only way to “see” them and confirm they’re the problem is with a scientific microscope.
-You would need to take skin or gill scrapes from your koi and then check the samples under the magnified lens.
+Since flukes and most other freshwater parasites are microscopic, the only way to “see” them and confirm they’re the problem is with a scientific microscope.
+You can check out our guide to the best microscopes for assessing aquatic microorganisms in your pond here.
+You would need to take skin or gill scrapes from your koi and then check the samples under the magnifying lens.
 This would allow you to see both gill and skin flukes, but as it requires the use of professional equipment, it may not be an option for everyone.
 What do they look like under a microscope?
-The below video shows a aquatic fluke under 400x magnification using a professional microscope:-
+The below video shows an aquatic fluke under 400x magnification using a professional microscope:

 Can flukes survive in very cold water?